Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Program requirements satisfied by either transfer or institutional credit may not be removed within the degree audit.

-- College and University Credit
+- College and University Transfer Credit

-The College follows the MHEC General Education and Transfer Policies.
-In general, courses will be evaluated to determine equivalency to FCC courses.
-Courses not equivalent to FCC coursework may be transferred as elective credit.
-If a course has no FCC equivalency but is a General Education course at the sending institution, FCC will honor the General Education status and apply to the major’s requirements where applicable.
-Credits will be awarded based on the following standards:- University System of Maryland College & University Credit – For students transferring from any University System of Maryland (USM) college, all transferable coursework with a grade of “D” or above will be accepted in transfer.
+- For students transferring from any University System of Maryland (USM) college, all transferable coursework with a grade of “D” or above will be accepted in transfer.
 Grades of “D,” however, will not be accepted for any course within a program of study that requires a grade of “C” or higher.
 A grade of “D” can be used to fulfill a prerequisite unless the prerequisite requires a grade of “C” or higher.
 Transfers from private Maryland and out-of-state institutions will be handled in the same manner.

-Credit may be granted for educational programs which apply to the student’s FCC program of study successfully completed at non-collegiate organizations.
-The College uses A Guide to Education Programs in Non-Collegiate Organizations, compiled by the Commission of Education Credit of the American Council on Education (ACE) or the National College Credit Recommendation Service (formerly PONSI) as guidelines in awarding such credits.
-Other options to document prior learning may be available as described below.
-Official transcripts or supporting documentation for such credits must be submitted to Registration and Records.
-No more than forty-five (45) credits may be earned through non-collegiate training and/or other types of prior learning - Military Education and Training
+Credit may be granted for educational programs, which apply to students’ FCC program of study, that were successfully completed at non-collegiate organizations.
+The College uses A Guide to Education Programs in Non-Collegiate Organizations, compiled by the Commission of Education Credit of the American Council on Education (ACE) as guidelines in awarding such credits.
+FCC may accept credit recommendations made by ACE or the National College Credit Recommendation Service (NCCRS).

-The standards for awarding credit by examination are reviewed annually by the College to determine equivalencies.
+- The standards for awarding credit by examination are reviewed annually by the College to determine equivalencies.

-Official score reports or transcripts should be sent to Registration and Records for evaluation.
-FCC is in compliance with HB 966 and as of March 2023 all applicable credit under the bill has been retroactively posted to student records as the regulation dictates.
-No more than forty-five (45) credits may be earned through non-collegiate training and/or other types of prior learning.
-Lists of approved exams, scores required, and FCC credit awards are listed in the Academic Catalog.
+- FCC complies with House Bill (HB) 966, Academic Credit for Prior Learning Examinations.
+Lists of approved exams, scores required, and FCC course equivalencies are listed in the Academic Catalog.
 Those planning to transfer need to consult with potential transfer institutions regarding each institution’s policy on required scores and credits awarded.
-The national examination programs for which the College awards credit are:- Advanced Placement (AP) Exams
+The national examination programs for which the College awards credit are:

-The Cambridge Advanced International Certificate of Education (AICE) Diploma is an international curriculum and examination system that emphasizes the value of broad and balanced study.
-Send official transcripts to Registration and Records for review. - College-Level Examination Program (CLEP)
+- The Cambridge Advanced International Certificate of Education (AICE) Diploma is an international curriculum and examination system that emphasizes the value of broad and balanced study.

-CLEP are national credit-by-examination programs providing individuals the opportunity to earn credit for college-level achievement acquired in a wide variety of ways.
+- College-Level Examination Program (CLEP) are national credit-by-examination programs providing individuals the opportunity to earn credit for college-level achievement acquired in a wide variety of ways.
 Examinations are available in many different disciplines.
-Official score reports should be sent to Registration and Records for evaluation.
 FCC also administers CLEP examinations to current and prospective students by appointment in the FCC Testing Center.
-Additional information can be obtained by contacting the FCC Testing Center. - DSST formerly DANTES Subject Standardized Tests
+Additional information can be obtained by contacting the FCC Testing Center.

+- DSST formerly DANTES Subject Standardized Tests are national credit-by-examination programs providing individuals with the opportunity to earn credit for college-level achievement acquired in a wide variety of ways.
+Examinations are available in many different disciplines.
 FCC also administers DSST examinations to current and prospective students by appointment in the FCC Testing Center.
 Additional information can be obtained by contacting the FCC Testing Center.

 - Institutional Departmental Examination

-If a CLEP or DSST exam is not available for a subject in which a student is knowledgeable or skilled, the student may contact the Department Chair or Program Manager overseeing the equivalent course at FCC for permission to receive credit for the course by examination.
-Courses for which an examination is not appropriate (laboratory, experiential, or interactive courses) are excluded.
-A departmental examination may be taken only once.
+- A departmental examination may be taken only once.
 Students pay an assessment fee before taking the exam.
 Students who pass a departmental examination with a grade of “C” or better, will earn the stipulated number of credits for the course.
 A transcript will show credit for the specific courses that were taken on a credit-by-examination basis; however, no grade will be recorded.
-No more than fifteen (15) credits total may be earned through departmental examinations.
-Contact the Prior Learning Coordinator for more information. - Credit through Credential Assessment

 Credits through credential assessment may be awarded for national and/or state certification or licensure.
-To earn credit through this option, the student must contact the program manager for that area.
+To earn credit through this option, the student must contact the appropriate administrator for that area.
 Credentials must be current and demonstrate that the student is in good standing with the certification and/or licensing agency.
-No more than forty-five (45) credits may be earned through non-collegiate training and/or other types of prior learning. - High School Articulation Credit

-To request articulated high school credit, students must initiate the request for credit within two (2) years of their graduation from high school.
-Students must be degree or certificate seeking at FCC, enrolled in an academic FCC class, and submit an official high school transcript documenting the date of high school graduation and the stipulated grade in the articulated course and any other required supporting materials to Registration and Records. - Portfolio Assessment
+- To request articulated high school credit, students must initiate the request for credit within two (2) years of their graduation from high school.
+Students must be degree or certificate seeking at FCC, enrolled in an academic FCC class, and submit an official high school transcript documenting the date of high school graduation and the stipulated grade in the articulated course and any other required supporting materials to Registration and Records.

-The portfolio development process provides students an opportunity to document college-level knowledge acquired from work, independent reading, training programs, volunteer activities, and other life experiences.
-The portfolio documents student-generated evidence of learning that satisfies an FCC degree requirement.
-Students pay an assessment fee for the portfolio to be reviewed by faculty or staff trained in prior learning assessment.
-No more than fifteen (15) credits total may be earned through portfolio assessment.
+- No more than fifteen (15) credits total may be earned through portfolio assessment.
 Students must enroll in Prior Learning Assessment Course (PLAC 101) and pay an assessment fee for the portfolio to be reviewed.
-Upon successful completion of the portfolio review, credit may be awarded. - Reverse Transfer
+Upon successful completion of the portfolio review, credit may be awarded.

-- Transfer Credits
+- Reverse Transfer

 - Credit Registration

-- Active duty, Reservists, and National Guard students may provide a copy of their military ID or a copy of their current orders.
+- Active duty, Reservists, and National Guard members; to participate in priority registration students must provide a copy of their military ID or a copy of their current orders to veterans@frederick.edu or via the Priority Registration for Military and Veteran Students form.

 - Continuing Education & Workforce Development Registration (non-credit)

-Students may register for classes beginning the day registration opens until the Registration Close date indicated on the Continuing Education and Workforce Development registration website located at frederick.edu/QuickEnroll.
+- Students may register for classes beginning the day registration opens until the Registration Close date indicated on the Continuing Education and Workforce Development registration website located at frederick.edu/QuickEnroll.

-- Classification of Undergraduate Students
+- Classification of Full-time Student Status

 - Attendance Reporting